bespokepost/html_test/README.md

 * There are images for each of the products in the `images` folder.
 * There is copy provided for each product [below](https://github.com/bespokepost/html_test#product-copy-names--descriptions).
 * You are free to use other tools than Vanilla JS and regular CSS if you prefer so.
 If you do, please explain your choices.
+* We've requested your solution be "production-ready".
+By that we mean your solution should look like the mockup and be crafted with code quality, maintainability, and re-usability in mind.

 When you are done please follow these instructions:

 1. Zip up your git repository and send it to us at: dev+jobs@bespokepost.com with "Web Engineer Test" as the subject line.
-2. If you've opted to use something like sass, please provide build instructions and make sure the repo you send over is ready to be built.
+2. If you've opted to use a tool like Sass or ES6, please provide both a folder with your source files (so we can review the code you’ve authored) and a folder with built files so we can view your solution in a browser.
-3. Do NOT post your work to a public Github repo and send us a Pull Request, we wouldn't want any other applicants to copy your work.
+3. Do NOT post your work to a public GitHub repo and send us a Pull Request, we wouldn't want any other applicants to copy your work.

 Good luck!